rajesh4b8/golang-learn/slides.md

     ```ssh-keygen -t ed25519 -C "your_email@example.com"```

   - add the pub key in github.coom at settings
-  - setup local config, follow https://training.github.com/downloads/github-git-cheat-sheet/
+  - setup local config, follow <https://training.github.com/downloads/github-git-cheat-sheet/>
   - clone the repository by using ssh url

+## Day 11

+- Users API Create / Get using Map\
+- Assignement to fetch all the users